-Jean-Francois Durant is a molecular biologist (Masters in Biomedical Experimental Sciences, Specialization in Medical and Veterinary Mycology), with 16-years’ experience in the development and validation of methods for rapid medical diagnostics.
-His experience covers the fields of: molecular techniques (PCR, real-time PCR, cloning, sequencing, pyrosequencing and NGS), scientific writing, teaching and training post-graduates.
-He is author and co-author of 9 publications in medical and environmental microbiology journals.
-He is currently a researcher in the Centre of Applied Molecular Technologies of Jean-Luc Gala at the UCL where he is in charge of projects aiming at (1) the molecular detection and identification of bacteria, fungi, helminths involved in human and animal diseases; (2) the establishment and the continuous improvement of a light fieldable laboratory; and (3) the daily management of a service activities dedicated to the design of qPCR assays.
+Jean-Francois Durant is a molecular biologist (Masters in Biomedical Experimental Sciences, Specialization in Medical and Veterinary Mycology), with a 20-year experience in the development and validation of methods for rapid medical diagnostics.
+His experience covers the fields of molecular techniques (PCR, real-time PCR, cloning, sequencing, pyrosequencing and NGS), scientific writing, teaching and training post-graduates.
+He is the author and co-author of forteen publications in medical and environmental microbiology journals.
+He is currently a researcher in CTMA where he is in charge of projects aiming at (1) the molecular detection and identification of bacteria, fungi, helminths involved in human and animal diseases; (2) the establishment and the continuous improvement of a light fieldable laboratory and (3) the daily management of a service activities dedicated to the design of qPCR assays.

 Omar Nyabi, PhD

-Omar obtained his Ph.D. at Leuven University in Alzheimer’s disease field.
-Then, as postdoc, he enhanced his skills in transgenic mice generation in Ghent University.
+Omar obtained his PhD at KULeuven in Alzheimer’s disease field.
+Then, as a postdoc, he enhanced his skills in transgenic mice generation in UGent.
 Afterwards, he moved to the beta cell therapy center in Diabetes at VUB.

-Last but not least, he worked as project manager in the laboratory of pediatric Hepatology and cell therapy at UClouvain.
+Last but not least, he worked as a project manager in the laboratory of pediatric hepatology and cell therapy at UClouvain.
 Then smoothly sailed from academia to industry after flipping the mind-set.

-Moreover, Benjamin is also part of the B-Life Team, leading and operating a light fieldable laboratory that was deployed in Guinea for three months during the last Ebola outbreak in West Africa.
+Moreover, Benjamin is also part of the B-Life Team, leading and operating a light fieldable laboratory which was deployed in Guinea for three months during the last Ebola outbreak in West Africa.
 He also took part to the last deployment of the lab in Torino (Italy) in 2020 as a response to the SARS-CoV-2 pandemic.

 Aleksandr Vybornov, Ir

-Main professional interests: mobile radio and wireless access networks design, optimization of the designed and existing communication networks, digital communication systems: PMR systems, cellular networks, microwave systems.
+His main professional interests are mobile radio and wireless access networks design, optimization of the designed and existing communication networks, digital communication systems (PMR systems, cellular networks, microwave systems).

 Olga Vybornova, PhD

-Olga Vybornova, PhD, is a senior researcher at UCL-CTMA since 2012.
+Olga Vybornova, PhD, is a senior researcher at CTMA since 2012.
 With the PhD degree in computational semantics obtained in 2002, and the background in artificial intelligence and knowledge engineering her main research interests are in the field of ICT for crisis management and security applications, development of domain models (ontologies), definition and representation of data flows and semantic interoperability between system components, multi-source multi-format data integration, decision making support.
 She is responsible for research , coordination and management of H2020 SEC-21.GM-2016-2017 project eNOTICE - European Network of CBRN Training Centres, and research in innovation management practices and support for security end-users.